hammad-ahmed-01/Basic-Concepts-of-Python/README.md

 if the average marks are not between 0 to 100, then the else option will be printed, which will give a warning that the numbers entered are wrong.

 <p align="right">(<a href="#top">back to top</a>)</p>

+## Banking Withdrawal and Deposit

+In this program, while-loop is used to repeatedly run the program in a neverending sequence.

+In the first step, two variables are initialized with the value 1 and 2 and a while condition is applied that will run the program for unlimited period.

+The balance is taken as input from the user as floating point number and stored in a variable balance.

+A condition is given to the user to enter 1 or 2 for Withdrawal or Depositing.

+If the user types 1, then a certain amount, to be input by the user, would be withdrawed from the balance entered previously.

+If the user types 2, then a certain amount, to be input by the user, would be deposited into the balance entered previously.

+<p align="right">(<a href="#top">back to top</a>)</p>